History of Fiji: Early interaction with Europeans

 Christian missionaries like David Cargill also arrived in the 1830s from recently converted regions such as Tonga and Tahiti, and by 1840 the European settlement at Levuka had grown to about 40 houses with former whaler, David Whippey, being a notable resident.
 The religious conversion of the Fijians, just like the associated incursion of European colonialism, was a gradual process which was observed first-hand by Captain Charles Wilkes of the United States Exploring Expedition.
 Wilkes wrote that "all the chiefs seemed to look upon Christianity as a change in which they had much to lose and little to gain", but they would endure the preachings of the missionaries because they "bring vessels to their place and give them opportunities of obtaining many desirable articles".
 Christianised Fijians, in addition to forsaking their spiritual beliefs, were pressured into cutting their hair short, adopting the sulu form of dress from Tonga and fundamentally changing their marriage and funeral traditions.
 This process of enforced cultural change was called lotu.

 The strengthening demands of Western imperial and capital representatives upon coastal Fijians to relinquish their culture, land and resources at this time inevitably led to an increase in the intensity of conflict.
-In 1840, a surveying party from the Charles Wilkes expedition had a skirmish with the people of Malolo island resulting in a lieutenant and a midshipman being killed.
+In 1840, a surveying party from an expedition led by Charles Wilkes had a skirmish with the people of Malolo island resulting in a lieutenant and a midshipman being killed.
 Wilkes, upon hearing of the deaths, organised a large punitive expedition against the Malolo people.
 He encircled the island with his ships, burnt all the Fijian watercraft he could find and attacked the island.
 Most of the Maloloans took refuge in a well-fortified village which they defended with muskets and traditional weapons.
 Wilkes ordered the village to be attacked with rockets which acted as makeshift incendiary devices.
 The village, with the occupants trapped inside, quickly became an inferno with Wilkes himself noting that the "shouts of men were intermingled with the cries and shrieks of the women and children" as they burnt to death.
 Those that managed to flee the flames were shot by Wilkes' men.
 Eventually Wilkes returned to his ship to await the surrender of the survivors saying that whole remaining population should "sue for mercy" and if not "they must expect to be exterminated".
 Around 57 to 87 Maloloan people were killed in this encounter and even though Wilkes did later face an investigation for these actions, no disciplinary measures were enacted against him.